maurice46/Pomodoro/frontend/README.md

 db.create_all() creates the task table in the SQLite database if it doesn't already exit.

 app.run(debug=True) starts the flask server with debugging enabled.

+Now I need to connect the backend with the frontend.
+I'll be using axios, which is a popular JavaScript library used to make HTTP requests from a browser or Node.js.

+It is lightweight and simplifies the process of interacting with APIs.

+Promised-Based:
+- Axios uses JavaScript promises, making it easy to handle asynchronous requests with .then() and .catch()

+cd frontend
+npm install axios

+There was an error with the database.
+I put the resources for the api, and the database and models in separate files because there was problems getting the instance of the database.

+Doing this fixed that issue and now I'm able to create the api that will send requests to the backend.

+In the frontend, I created an api.js file to handle all the API requests to the backend.
+This file includes functions to get tasks, add a task, and delete a task.

+In the Todo component, I made the following changes:
+1. Fixed the missing closing brace in the `addTodo` function.
+2. Updated the `onClick` event for the add and remove buttons to use arrow functions.
+3. Added error handling for the `addTodo` and `removeTodo` functions.

+These changes ensure that the Todo component works correctly with the backend API and handles errors appropriately.